 A challenge by two unions of landlords to scrap rent controls (encadrement des loyers) in Paris has been rejected by the Conseil d'État, the highest administrative court in France.

 The court gave its verdict on Tuesday (May 10).

-In France, a system of rent controls applies to several cities including Paris, Lille, Bordeaux, Montpellier and Lyon.
+In France, a system of rent controls applies to Paris, Lille and Lyon.
 Where it is in place, real estate professionals must mention in their advertisements the maximum rent allowed for each property and cannot legally then charge more.

 The two unions wanted this rule overturned for “excess of power”, but were refused.